 Easiest Flower Seeds To Start Indoors

-4. Zinnia – Another must-grow plant in my summer gardens are zinnias.
+4. Zinnia – Another must-have plant in my summer gardens are zinnias.
 They won’t tolerate the cold, so it’s best to start them indoors in early spring rather than planting the seeds outside.
-Plant them 4-5 weeks before your last frost date to give them a good head start.
-This Thumbelina dwarf zinnia is a gorgeous mix, as is this Solar Flare Blend.

 Easiest Vegetable Plants To Grow From Seed Indoors

 Many types of vegetable seeds need to be started indoors in order to perform their best, and have plenty of time to mature to produce yummy food for us.

 So I’ll continue my list by adding my top picks for the easiest vegetables to start early inside the house…

 5. Cauliflower – Since it can be slow to mature (depending on the variety), it’s best to sow cauliflower seeds indoors to give them jump on the gardening season.